nish9ul/spring-microservice/README.md

 spring-microservice

-- Project is using postgres, create databases: customer, custmer-order, product
+- Project is using postgres, create databases: customer, customer-order, product
 - auth-service uses Basic authentication, send username,password in Authorization header to get JWT token
 - api-gateway is only checking for ROLE_USER authorization at the moment
 - order-service, product-service, auth-service, api-gateway: registers with eureka server